miptleha/cs-obj-compare/README.md

 Compare two objects: identical they or not.
-Not just say, that xml are equal or different, but say where is difference.
+When found a difference, reports the place where the discrepancy is found.
 Performs a deep comparison of nested properties and data, including arrays, lists, dictionaries, primitive types, etc.

 ## How to use